How Much Screen Time Is Too Much for Kids? (An Honest Guide for Parents)

 - Calm narration

-These can be part of a healthy routine — especially when used intentionally and not as constant background noise.
+These can be part of a healthy routine — especially when used intentionally.

 The goal is mindful use, not elimination.